Euro zone approves next bailout tranche for Cyprus

 BRUSSELS Euro zone finance ministers on Thursday approved handing out the next tranche of bailout loans for Cyprus after the country met the last two conditions for the payout, a Cypriot official said.

-To get the 350-million-euro tranche from the European Stability Mechanism, the euro zone bailout fund, Nicosia had to amend laws on foreclosures and forced sales of mortgaged property in line with a deal with its international lenders.
+To get the 350-million-euro (273.72 million pounds) tranche from the European Stability Mechanism, the euro zone bailout fund, Nicosia had to amend laws on foreclosures and forced sales of mortgaged property in line with a deal with its international lenders.

 "Today the eurogroup reaffirmed the significant progress made on reforms for the economic recovery of the Cypriot economy," Cypriot Finance Minister Harris Georgiades said.